UWCubeSat/lost/README.md

 LOST also has a basic Python interface.

-Note that the Python interface is under heavy development, so documentation is sparse, interfaces are likely to change, and things might not work properly.
+Note that the Python interface is less thoroughly developed and tested at the moment, so please report any issues you encounter.

 ## Building the Python Interface